robertbenjamin/programming-in-c/README.md

 ## Notes

-All programs were edited with [Neovim](https://github.com/neovim/neovim) compiled using [make](https://www.gnu.org/software/make/) on macOS.
+All programs were edited with [Neovim](https://github.com/neovim/neovim) and compiled using [make](https://www.gnu.org/software/make/) on macOS.
 If you find any bugs or something that could be improved, please write an [issue](https://github.com/robertbenjamin/programming-in-c/issues) or create a [pull request](https://github.com/robertbenjamin/programming-in-c/pulls).